The Moving Target of a Happy Healthy Life

 Similarly, hydrochloric acid and enzymes are secreted in the stomach to digest protein.
 Stress inhibits all enzyme secretion - meaning that eating while feeling stressed could result in food that is incompletely digested, often followed by bloating, reflux and abdominal pain.

 Partially digested food is bad news for gut health.
 It can result in fermentation in the stomach and small intestine, and then putrefaction in the colon - basically, food rotting in the gut!
-This, in turn, results in increased bacterial activity and the production and the associated release of toxins.
+This, in turn, results in increased bacterial activity and the production and associated release of toxins.
 These toxins are then able to enter the bloodstream, through the colon, slowly poisoning the body over time.

 Specific Activity of Enzymes